rexhip/rexhip/docs/Readme.md

 // This six lines of code and the variable definition is all
 // that is needed to read the data from the device. #flow
 // is a struct that actually contain two variables. #mb_addr
-// is a input and #mb_query is inOut on the block.
+// is a input and #mb_query is inOut on the block. #sb is
+// udt that come along with the library, with common
+// information for the device.
 ```

 - Author: Ola Bjørnli - [Contact](http://sn7.no/contact/rexhip)